outmoded/hapijs.com/lib/tutorials/en_US/routing.md

 ## <a name="missing" /> 404 Handling

 404 errors will happen whenever your server can't find what was a resource that was requested.
 It is best practice to handle these errors the proper way.
 This is easy to do in hapi, by just employing a route that will catch everything your other routes will not.
-The following example shows how to use the `vision` plugin with `handlebars` to return a custom 404 page:
+The following example shows how to setup a route to return a custom `404` response.

 ```js
 'use strict';